Determining IEP Goal Mastery Criteria

 What mastery looks like will be different for every skill that you teach.
 If you are teaching a child to count from 1-20, you want, and need, students to know every single number all of the time.
 It won’t be a mastered skill if the child skips multiple numbers as they’re counting, right?
 So we know, for this skill, the mastery criteria must be 100%.

-If you’re teaching a student to look both ways and cross the street safely, we also absolutely need a student to do this correctly ALL of the time.
+If you’re teaching a student to look both ways and cross the street safely, we also absolutely need a student to do this correctly ALL of the time; this is a foundational skill.
 If we made our mastery criteria ⅔ times, or with 75% accuracy, that means they would still master the skill if they didn’t cross the street safely a few times.
 No way!
 We need that goal mastery criteria to be 100%.
+Foundational skills need 100% mastery, not “80% mastery is 3 of 4 trials“.

 If you feel a student needs some additional supports built in to their mastery criteria, try adding in prompts to your benchmarks.
 Have the student’s yearly goal show that they will complete the task independently with 100% accuracy, and their benchmarks can include completing the task with 100% accuracy, but with 3 verbal prompts.
 This allows that 100% accuracy to still be the focus (we want real mastery), but with support as they learn to do this independently.